-Why has this service been introduced?
+Why is this service available?

 Currently, over 130 million days are lost to sickness absence every year at a cost to the economy of around £15 billion.
 Employers face an annual bill of around £9 billion for loss of production and sick pay costs, and individuals face a loss of earnings of £4 billion.
 In addition to the financial consequences, sickness absence also negatively impacts on health and wellbeing.

 It's estimated that Fit for Work Scotland will:

 - reduce employers’ sick pay costs by £8 million to £16.5 million per year

 - reduce the cost to the Scottish Government associated with out-of-work benefits by £3 million to £6 million per year

 - increase Scottish tax and National Insurance revenues by £10 million to £21.5 million per year (including £500,000 to £2.5 million in tax on interventions).